allegroai/clearml-docs/docs/webapp/webapp_model_table.md

 columns of interest.
 Use the details view to access a selected model’s details, while keeping the model list in view.
 Details view can also be accessed by double-clicking a specific model in the table view to open its details view.

+The table provides two views: the active (main) model view and the archive.
+You can archive models so the active models view doesn't get too cluttered.
+Click **OPEN ARCHIVE** on the top of a models table to open the archive view, where you can view all archived models.
+From the archive, you can restore archived models to the main table view.

 ![Models table](../img/webapp_models_01.png)

 ## Models Table Columns